Theemiss/simple_shell/README.md

 A command will be of the type `$ command`
 This shell can handle two types of commands: builtins and normal program.
 ##### List of built-ins
-Currently the list of built-ins we wrote is:
+Currently the list of built-ins I wrote is:
 * cd [directory]
 Switch to the specified directory (path).
 * env